 What are common abbreviation types and rules?

-This is the second of three lessons about Abbreviations.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Abbreviations.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explore the concept of varying abbreviation types

 – Explore the seven abbreviation types and discuss their uses

 – Provide rules of pronunciation, punctuation and pluralisation for abbreviated word forms

 As was explained in Chapter 1, abbreviations are very common in written English – particularly in casual, online communication.
 Even though many abbreviations are unacceptable in academic contexts, it’s important that learners understand that there’s still an abundance of appropriate abbreviated forms that are worth recognising and learning.
 Such abbreviations, however, have many types and rules regarding their formality, acceptability, pronunciation, punctuation and pluralisation.
 This second chapter therefore aims to deal with these concepts in turn.

 Contractions are a type of abbreviation in which some of the original expression’s letters are still included.
 As is shown in the following examples, when the contraction is an abbreviation of one word, that word normally retains its initial and final letters.
 However, when contracting multiple words, an apostrophe (’) is often used instead.